How is the MCAT® Scored?

 - Some schools use only the highest set of scores or the highest individual sections scores.

-How you score on the MCAT exam, therefore, is not reflective of the particular exam you took—including the time of day, the test date, or the time of year—since any difference in difficulty level is accounted for when calculating your scale scores.
+How you score on the MCAT® exam does not reflect the particular exam you took—including the time of day, the test date, or the time of year—since any difference in difficulty level is accounted for when calculating your scale scores.

 Single testing year: